Skip to content

 Wholesale vs Retail

 If you sell both wholesale and retail, your pricing structure needs guardrails.
-We cover how to set wholesale minimums, protect retail margins, and handle MAP (Minimum Advertised Price) policies with stockists.
+Set wholesale minimums, protect retail margins, and handle MAP (Minimum Advertised Price) policies with stockists.